marcusaasjensen/little-princess/README.md

 All icons such as control indications, mouse cursor, or the video game icon were created using Figma.

-Game's music is original and was created by Marcus Aas Jensen.
+Game's music is original and was created by myself.

-Some SFX were created with real voices (Marc Pinet's voice for Stickman), or used from another game created by Marcus Aas Jensen (horse race laps SFX from "Uncanny"): https://marcus-a.itch.io/uncanny

 Of course, all of the models and animations from the Museum scene were created by each member of the group.
 Also, all the controllers were created from scratch.